 If you want to make that last a little longer, employ some of the tips in this guide.

-Apple Watch battery life: FAQs
+Apple Watch battery life: Things to know

-The most important thing to know about battery life is that it's all relative; you could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.
+You could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.

-What does that 18-hour estimation account for?
+What does Apple's 18-hour estimation account for?

-That particular recommendation factors in 90 time checks, 90 notifications, 45 minutes of app use and a 60-minute workout with music playback from Apple Watch over Bluetooth.
+The official Apple estimate factors in 90 time checks, 90 notifications, 45 minutes of app use and a 60-minute workout with music playback from Apple Watch over Bluetooth.